nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ## Features

+### Tips:
+In the following description, `DATE` refers to the date in the format yyyy-MM-dd. e.g. `2020-10-31` `TIME` refers to the time in the format HH:mm. e.g. `10:00`

+`/t` refers to the starting time for PersonalEvent and Class, and deadline for Assignment
+`/e` refers to the ending time for PersonalEvent and Class

 ### View available commands

 Shows list of commands and provides a link to the user guide for more details.